 Breast cancer is the most common cancer in women, with invasive breast cancer affecting 1 in every 8 women in the United States during their lifetime.
-It even occurs in men, though male breast cancer accounts for less than 1% of all breast cancer cases (
+It also occurs in men, although male breast cancer accounts for less than 1% of all breast cancer cases (1, 2).

-Lifestyle also plays a critical role, with research linking heavy drinking, smoking, estrogen exposure, and certain dietary patterns — including Western diets high in processed foods — to an increased risk of breast cancer (
+Lifestyle also plays a critical role.
+Research links smoking, estrogen exposure, heavy drinking, and certain dietary patterns — including Western diets high in processed foods — to an increased risk of breast cancer (

-Here are 10 foods to eat to help reduce your risk of breast cancer, as well as a few to avoid.
+Here are 12 foods that may help reduce your risk of breast cancer as well as a few to avoid.

 Keep in mind that many factors are associated with breast cancer development.
 While improving your diet can improve your overall health and reduce your cancer risk in general, it’s only one piece of the puzzle.

-Even with a healthy diet, you still need regular breast cancer screenings like mammograms and manual checks.
+Even with a nutrient-rich diet, you still need regular breast cancer screenings like mammograms and manual checks.
 After all, early detection and diagnosis significantly increase survival rates.
-Talk to your healthcare provider for advice about breast cancer screenings.
+Ask a healthcare professional for advice about breast cancer screenings.

-All the same, research suggests that these foods may lower your risk of this disease.
+All the same, research suggests that these foods may lower your risk of the disease.

 1. Leafy green vegetables